Show All Answers

 Purchasing DepartmentTown Hall101 Field Point RoadGreenwich, CT 06830

-To get on the RTM you will have to get 25 registered voters from your district to sign a petition.
-The petition is available at the Town Clerk's office in the summer of the odd years for the upcoming election in November.
+To get on the ballot for RTM you will need to get 25 registered voters from your district to sign a petition.
+The petition is available prior to Elections held in the odd years or pick up in the Town Clerk's office for the upcoming election in November.
 The petition is due to the Town Clerk in early September of the odd years.

 When a vacancy occurs during the RTM term, the members of the district fill the vacancy.
 Look for news of vacancies on this website and in local newspapers.
 You should contact your district chair to indicate your interest.